elastic/elastic-package/README.md

 ### `elastic-package test`

 Use this command to run tests on a package.
-Currently, the only type of test that is supported are Pipeline Tests.
+Currently, there are two types of tests available.

 #### Pipeline Tests